jjordantb/Sudoku/README.txt

 Puzzles are loaded from the "./boards" folder and are ".brd" files Puzzles are formatted 9 x 9, 0 represents an empty spot that will be solved

-Example board as found int board1.brd:
+Example board as found in board1.brd:

 000060100
 061050940